lizclipse/lizclipse.github.io/wiki/src/softdev/learn/README.md

   - It's the lingua franca of the software world - nearly all languages support interoperability via C - so knowing how to read and write it is important
   - Not necessary to write a lot, just enough to be able to understand FFIs

+To start learning to program, the main thing above all is to be comfortable researching something you don't know.
+There are _a lot_ of concepts to pick up, and it's expected that you will have to look things up constantly to get by.
+I've already used multiple bits of jargon that a non-programmer won't understand, but this is supposed to be compact and a jumping-off-point, so I will not expand any of it here.
+Researching is a skill _in-and-of itself_, and it's important that any new programmer learns how to do it efficiently.